 The huge collection of the museum was amassed by the Habsburg monarchs, and hence is a reflection of their personal tastes.

 The Gemälderie, the collection of paintings, is one of the largest in the world and spans an era from the fifteenth to the eighteenth centuries.
 Especially well represented are Flemish artists, with the largest collection of Pieter Bruegel the Elder and three rooms of paintings by Rubens.
 Dutch, Italian (mainly Venetian) and Spanish artists – Velázquez in particular – are also well represented.
 The museum also has an excellent collection of German paintings from artists such as Albrecht Dürer and Hans Holbein the Younger.

-There’s more than just paintings in the Kunsthistorisches Museum though.
-On the ground floor are Roman and Greek antiquities; here you’ll find a large number of statues and busts from Roman emperors as well as Greek vases and statues.
+But there’s much more than just paintings in the Kunsthistorisches Museum.
+On the ground floor are Roman and Greek antiquities; here you’ll find numerous statues and busts from Roman emperors, as well as Greek vases and statues.
 The rooms that house the Egyptian collection are beautifully decorated with typical Egyptian motifs and hieroglyphs.
 There are plenty of sarcophagi here as well as Egyptian statues, papyrus, pots and other artifacts.

 The Kunstkammer houses a collection of sculptures and works of Decorative Arts with some profusely decorated items often made with expensive materials such as ivory, silver or gold.
 Other collections of note include the prehistoric artifacts and the Münzkabinet – the numismatic collection, one of the world’s largest, with coins dating as far back as 650 BC.